-The Artword Podcast is a series of dynamic interviews with artists, curators and all of the inspiring people Jenny Danielsson find around the world.
-Each episode focuses around a particular theme.
-The conversations are edited by Eric Persson.
+The Artword Podcast is a series of podcasts hosted by Jenny Danielsson.
+Each episode offers a dynamic interview, focusing on a specific topic, with an artist, curator and other inspiring people around the art world.
+The conversations are skilfully edited by Eric Person.

 Latest episodes and news